A nonmonotone extrapolated proximal gradient-subgradient algorithm beyond global Lipschitz gradient continuity: Introduction

 \item We conduct numerical experiments to evaluate the performance of nexPGA.
 Comparisons with several existing algorithms highlight the advantages of incorporating extrapolation and employing a ZH-type nonmonotone line search. \end{itemize}

 The rest of this paper is organized as follows.
-In Section \ref{sec-not-pre}, we present the corresponding notation and preliminaries used in this paper.
-We then describe nexPGA for solving problem \eqref{ge-DC-problem} and establish the global subsequential convergence in Section \ref{sec-algo}, followed by a comprehensive study on global sequential convergence and convergence rates in Section \ref{sec-kl-analysis}.
+In Section \ref{sec-not-pre}, we present the notation and preliminaries used in this paper.
+We then describe nexPGA and establish the global subsequential convergence in Section \ref{sec-algo}, followed by a comprehensive study on global sequential convergence and convergence rates in Section \ref{sec-kl-analysis}.
 Some numerical results are presented in Section \ref{sec-num-exp}, with some concluding remarks given in Section \ref{sec-conclusion}.